 The CII rating scheme, which will be applicable for all vessels above 5,000 GT, measures how efficiently a ship transports goods or passengers and will be included in the Ship Energy Efficiency Management Plan (SEEMP).
 Ships will be given an annual CII rating between A and E, and the rating thresholds will become progressively more stringent towards 2030.
 Although agreed in principle, the final calculation details have yet to be agreed.

-Both regulations will be put into force from 1st of January 2023.
+Both regulations have been put into force from January this year.

 Cost of carbon: